-- 113/313.
-Architectural Drafting.
+- 113. Architectural Drafting.
 Credit 3 hours.
 Prerequisite: Industrial Technology 111.
 Principles and practices of architectural drawing, terminology, and construction through residential planning and design, including floor plans, elevations, sectional details and plat plans.
 Two hours of lecture and two hours of laboratory a week.
-Laboratory fee: \$15.00. - 114/314.
+Laboratory fee: \$15.00. - 114.
 Technical Illustration.
 Credit 3 hours.
 Prerequisite: Industrial Technology 111 and Industrial Technology 215.
 The transmission of engineering drawings into three-dimensional drawings using principles and techniques of axonometric, perspective, and schematic drawing.
 Includes lettering, reproduction methods, color rendering, air brush techniques and various mechanical aids.
 Two hours of lecture and two hours of laboratory a week.
-Laboratory fee: \$15.00. - 211/311.
+Laboratory fee: \$15.00. - 211.
 Piping Drafting.
 Credit 3 hours.
 Prerequisite: Industrial Technology 215-Computer Aided Drafting.
-Piping fundamentals as used in refinery and petrochemical plant design.
-Drafting of pipes, fittings, flanges, valves, symbols and dimensioning.
-Isometric standard detailing, call-outs, and structural foundations.
+Piping design and drafting fundamentals as used in process industries such as refineries and petrochemical plants.
+The study, use and drafting of pipes, fittings, flanges, valves, equipment and structural systems using the latest industry-standard software.
+Students will use industry standards to create schematic, plan, elevation, isometric, spool, and 3-D drawings of various process piping components/systems.
 Two hours of lecture and two hours of laboratory a week.
-Laboratory fee: \$15.00. - 212/312.
-Machine Drafting and Design.
+Laboratory fee: \$15.00.

+- 212. Machine Drafting and Design.
 Credit 3 hours.
 Prerequisites: Industrial Technology 215-Computer Aided Drafting.
 Advanced study and applications of detailed and assembly drawings of machines, including precision dimensioning and tolerancing; ASA specifications and symbols; notes, call-outs, material lists, treatments and finishes.
 Two hours of lecture and two hours of laboratory a week.
-Laboratory fee: \$15.00.
+Laboratory fee: \$15.00. - 215.

-215/415.
 Light Commercial Building Drafting.
 Credit 3 hours.
 Prerequisites: Industrial Technology 111 and Design Drafter Technology 113 [IT 113].
 Analysis and solution of basic problems in the design and construction of small commercial properties using a variety of materials and methods of construction.
 Two hours of lecture and two hours of laboratory a week.
-Laboratory fee: \$15.00.
+Laboratory fee: \$15.00. - 218.

-218/418.
 Special Topics in Drafting.
 Credit 3 hours.
 Prerequisites: A 2.000 adjusted major average, Sophomore standing and 15 semester hours of drafting or permission of the Department Head.
 A course designed to provide the student with an opportunity to gain greater specialization in a specific area or to develop skills in areas otherwise not covered in the curriculum.
 May be repeated for a maximum of six credit hours.